-Wouldn’t it be great if you could boil down into one simple goal everything you need to get your finances on the right track?
-Like what they call a swing-thought in golf, what one thing should we keep in the front of our minds when it comes to money.
+What if you could boil down into one simple rule everything you need to learn how to improve your finances and get on the right track?
+It’s what they call a swing thought in golf.
+What one thing should we keep in the front of our minds when it comes to money?

 The possible list may seem daunting.
 From retirement to mortgages and credit cards to insurance, our financial lives have become increasingly complicated over the last 20 years.
 So how can we possibly boil everything down to just one idea?
 Let me explain.

-- Reevaluate each month: Each month ask yourself if you can be saving more.
+- Reevaluate each month: Each month ask yourself if you can save more.
 If so, increase the automatic savings amount, even if it’s just by a few dollars.

 - Put the cards away: If you are having a hard time keeping the credit cards in your wallet, take them out and leave them at home.
 If you don’t have the card with you, you can’t use it.
 However you do it, avoid more credit card debt at all costs.